wazuh/wazuh-documentation/source/user-manual/elasticsearch/elasticsearch.rst

 Elasticsearch indices
 =====================

-Once you've installed the Wazuh Kibana plugin some new indices will be generated in Elasticsearch.
+Once you've installed the Wazuh Kibana plugin, some new indices will be generated in Elasticsearch.
 Let's see a more in deep view of them.
-The user shouldn't take care of them and shouldn't modify them unless the Wazuh team suggests it.
+The user shouldn't take care of or modify them unless the Wazuh team suggests it.

 The ``.kibana`` index
 ---------------------